cbelsole/cbelsole.com/content/posts/adventures-in-starting-a-blog.md

 > If you hook up Netlify CMS to your website, you're basically adding a tool for content editors to make commits to your site repository without touching code or learning Git.

-The downside here is that plugging in the CMS requires you to use their identity service for oauth and that means you have to deploy via Netlify.
+The downside here is that plugging in the CMS requires you to use their identity service for OAuth and that means you have to deploy via Netlify.
 This is not something I wanted to do since the price per usage is good compared to Zeit but not as good as AWS.
 You can host your own identity server, but that would necessitate standing up a server which would also increase costs.

 ## Forestry.io